 Daily stretches and exercise also can strengthen your back muscles.
 Exercising your core muscles is especially helpful.
 This prepares you in advance for lifting objects.

-Do not rely on a back belt to protect you.
+Do not rely on a back support belt to protect you.
 There is no proof that these prevent back injuries.
 Last but not least, pace yourself.
 Take breaks between lifting to give your muscles a chance to rest and heal.

 Questions to ask your doctor